wahur666/ConquestFrontierWarsRay-mirror/docs/framework.md

 - Parent-child 3D transform composition is implemented through `Transform3D`.
 - The current 3D stack is still transform-only and does not yet provide a full scene-graph owner or reusable renderable 3D node types.
+- The currently available 3D node type is:
+  - `Node3D`

 ### 3D Direction